weighne/Win10Reminders/README.txt

 Using win10toast this will create a litle popup in the Windows 10 notification area at the desired time, with the desired message.

-The program prompts you for a time and a message, during this it is constantly checking the current time in the background.
+The program prompts you for a time and a message and is constantly checking the current time in the background.
 Once the current time matches the input time, a notificaion pops up and displays the text entered.